-5 Click a paper size in the Paper Size list, or click Custom to set a custom page size.

-In Fiery XF, the media size is set up for the printer in System Manager.

-- 6 Click Expert Settings to specify settings for the patches: - If you are creating a CMYK profile, you can change the ink or toner limits on your printer and specify the object type for the patches. - If you are creating an RGB profile, you can specify the object type for the patches. - 7 To print multiple sets of patch pages and measure them, specify Number of sets. - 8 Click Next and save the ID for the measurement pages.
+- 5 Click a paper size in the Paper Size list, or click Custom to set a custom page size.
+In Fiery XF, the media size is set up for the printer in System Manager. - 6 To print multiple sets of patch pages and measure them, specify Number of sets. - 7 Click Next and save the ID for the measurement pages.